 Dr. Fan is the principle investigator of the Lab of Microbial Informatics (LOMI) in the Department of Ocean Science and Engineering, Southern University of Science and Technology.
 His research interests include microbial ecology and evolution, microbial symbiosis, microbiome and virus interaction, computational biology, etc. As the first or corresponding author, he published papers in world-class journals including Nature Ecology & Evolution, PNAS, ISME J, and EST. He was awarded the Young Scientist Prize of the European Society of Microbiology (FEMS), and the ‘Year Best Research’ Prize in marine environmental science in New South Wales, Australia.

-NOTICE: International applicants of graduate students and postdoctoral researchers skilled in bioinformatics and microbiology are very welcomed by the lab!
+NOTICE: International applicants of graduate students and postdoctoral researchers skilled in bioinformatics, microbiology, ecological and evolutionary modelling are very welcomed by the lab!
 You will be provided with globally competitive scholarships/salary and work in a beautiful modern campus with world-leading infrastructures.
 Please contact Dr Fan (email@example.com) with your detailed CV enclosed.

 2008 – 2012, University of New South Wales, Microbiology and Immunology, PhD

 2002 – 2006, Zhejiang University, Applied Bioscience, BSci

 2021 – Present, Assistant Professor, Southern University of Science & Technology

 2017 – 2021, Research Assistant Professor, Southern University of Science & Technology